spazevic/gamer_grade/README.md

 # Gamer Grade

 This is a website that allows users to rate games and see the cumlitive rating of those games on the website.
+It access the IGDB API for video game information.
+From that the user can search for a game and give a rating of that game.
+They can see the list of games that have been reviewed, and can add more games from the API if they want.
+The list of games shows the average score given to them across all reviews on the website.
+If the user wants, they can change their rating or delte it entirely.

 ## What it includes